 - been obliged to renew their cards once a year;

-- been approved from the ethical point of view;
+- been approved from an ethical point of view;

 Now Harvest the Benefits